SkidzCode/Gatekeeper/README.md

 - The system is designed to be extensible, allowing for the addition of new resource types and management features as needed.

+### Notification System

+GateKeeper includes a built-in notification system to send messages to users of the site when needed.
+This feature allows administrators to communicate important information directly to users through the application.

 ### Settings Management

 - **Global and User-Specific Settings**: The application supports overarching settings applicable to all users, alongside personalized settings tailored to individual user needs.